Native North American collections in the United Kingdom

 The Beyond the Spectacle team is presenting here the first stage in an online guide to finding and accessing some of these collections, particularly those in smaller towns across Britain that might not otherwise be obvious to the international visitor.
 The pages presented here provide only a snapshot of the most important parts of these collections, with a brief overview of what the collection actually comprises.
 We have also provided contact details, so that interested visitors can speak to curators directly to learn more about the collections and how best to arrange access to them.

-This page will be periodically updated; we have started here with museums in southeastern England, but plan to expand to the rest of the country over the course of the next two years.
+These pages will be periodically updated as our research continues.
 This page will also see occasional updates giving advice on how Native visitors can best ensure that their needs are met in visiting these museums, and overviews of the national collections of Native American material, considering its scope, scale and importance.